-Judaism: • Repeated reason/ Islam: Muslims believe Allah created the world (1).
+Jewish people believe The Almighty created the world (1).
 He gave humanity the duty to care for his creation (1).
+They believe God has loaned the planet to humanity and will expect it back in good condition (1).
+They therefore have a responsibility to care for the environment on God's behalf (1). • Repeated reason/ development.
+Development that does not relate both to the reason given and to the question.
+Muslims believe Allah created the world (1).
+He gave humanity the duty to care for his creation (1).
 Muslims believe they will be held accountable for their guardianship on the Day of Judgement (1).
 Humans should therefore treat the world with respect, as they are responsible for their actions (1).
 Pollution is a current concern due to human wastefulness (1), the Qur'an teaches Muslims not to be wasteful as Allah does not like those who commit excess (1).
-Repeated reason/ development.
+Accept any other valid response. • Repeated reason/ development.
 Development that does not relate both to the reason given and to the question.
-The New Testament teaches that not a sparrow falls to the ground outside God's care (1).
+4 The New Testament teaches that not a sparrow falls to the ground outside God's care (1).
 Therefore all living things are of value to God (1).
 Accept any other valid response.
-Hinduism: Hindus believe all living things are sacred (1); as a result being respectful of creation will bring good karma (1).
-The atman is part of Brahman (1) so nature cannot be destroyed without humanity suffering (1).
+Hinduism: Hindus believe all living things are sacred (1); as a result, being respectful of creation will bring good karma (1).
+Theatman is part of Brahman (1) so nature cannot be destroyed without humanity suffering (1).
 Hindus believe in the inter-relatedness of all things (1), therefore righteous action concerning the environment is essential (1).
-Accept any other valid response.
-4 Repeated reason/ development.
+Accept any other valid response. • Repeated reason/ development.
 Development that does not relate both to the reason given and to the question.
+4

 God created everything with a purpose and Jews should not destroy it (1).
-For example the Torah contains explicit instructions not to cut down fruit trees, even in times of war (1).
+For example, the Torah contains explicit instructions not to cut down fruit trees, even in times of war (1).
 Accept any other valid response.
 4 Sikhism: The Guru Granth Sahib teaches that Sikhs should show respect and responsibility to the creation (1), bearing in mind the needs of future generations (1).
 Many Sikhs believe in the inter-relatedness of all things (1).
 Harming one part of the environment is the same as harming all of it, including humans (1).
 Every life contains the spark of Waheguru (1), so nature cannot be destroyed without humans also suffering (1). • Repeated reason/ development.
 Development that does not relate both to the reason given and to the question.
 Accept any other valid response.
 4

 Question Number Indica ntive content Mark

-1 (c) Students will develop responses using ideas/reasoning/arguments such as: They will pray for those who suffer, believing that God will intervene and ease their suffering.
-They may suggest that suffering is a result of previous choices.
-This results in a karmic debt that must be repaid.
-They may work in vocational occupations, such as medicine, to provide practical help to those who suffer most.
-They give charity, either time or money, to support the work of those who relieve suffering, such as Christian Aid.
+1 (c) Th ea Th res Th pro Th nts will develop responses using ideas/reasoning/arguments such as: ney will pray for those who suffer, believing that God will intervene and se their suffering. ney may suggest that suffering is a result of previous choices.
+This sults in a karmic debt that must be repaid. ney may work in vocational occupations, such as medicine, to provide actical help to those who suffer most. ney give charity, either time or money, to support the work of those no relieve suffering, such as Christian Aid.
 6

 Accept t any other valid response.

 Level Mark Descriptor

 0 No rewardable material.

 Level 1 Limited use of religious terms (AO1) Description of relevant religion, beliefs and values is mostly satisfactory (AO2) Gives a partial explanation of the significance and influence of beliefs and values (AO2)

 Level 2 4-6 Use of religious terms is appropriate and shows understanding (AC Explanation of relevant religion, beliefs and values is comprehensive Explanation of significance and influence of beliefs and values is comprehensive (AO2)